GodotSteam/GodotSteam-Docs/docs/classes/input.md

 ### getSessionInputConfigurationSettings

 !!! function "getSessionInputConfigurationSettings()"
 	Get a bitmask of the Steam Input Configuration types opted in for the current session.
-Returns ESteamInputConfigurationEnableType values.
+Returns InputConfigurationEnableType values.

-	**Returns:** uint16
+	**Returns:** uint16 / InputConfigurationEnableType (enum)

 	**Note:** user can override the settings from the Steamworks Partner site so the returned values may not exactly match your default configuration.